-First published in the Natural Parent Magazine.
+First published as a feature article in The Natural Parent Magazine.

-It’s certain that, as time goes on, there will be ongoing research published and books written on the impacts of the pandemic on child development.
-Yet there’s already a busy community of researchers around the globe working to measure these impacts and starting to share their findings and I’ve added a couple of research references to the end.
-But I want to share some of the impacts on individual children in families I’ve had contact with, and families who my peaceful parenting instructors have been supporting with my supervision.
-Despite the pandemic being less and less in the forefront of everyone’s minds, I believe the effects on child development are ongoing and a subject worthy of discussion.
-The bigger the impact of something that destabilizes us, the bigger the project of healing and recovery.
-The more a parent is aware of the potential impacts on their child, the more equipped they are to help them process or repair such impacts.
+In this article, I want to share some of the impacts on individual children in families I’ve had contact with, and families who my peaceful parenting instructors have been supporting with my supervision.
+Despite the pandemic being less in the forefront of everyone’s minds, the effects on child development are ongoing and a subject worthy of discussion.
+The bigger the impact of events that destabilize us, the bigger the project of healing and recovery.
+Yet, the more a parent is aware of the potential impacts on their child, the more equipped they are to help them process or repair such impacts.

-Social, emotional and language development.
+Social, emotional and language development

-Additionally, the child’s brain is hardwired to be constantly matching words with mouth movements and facial expressions.
+A regression in language development as a result of less social contact and more emotional and physical distance has been noticed by many parents.
+The child’s brain is hardwired to constantly match words with mouth movements and facial expressions.
 So, unsurprisingly, the widespread use of masks has undoubtedly stunted verbal and body language development in many children.
-Parents have also reported regressions in their ability to identify and name emotions following the many language and social changes.
-In addition to impairment of the visual information, masks can muffle speech making auditory processing more difficult.
-And this is the case even with neurotypical children who don’t already have sensory processing or other neurological challenges.
-I don’t imagine many of us could have ever anticipated the avalanche of health-related measures, restrictions and changes to normal life and society that we’ve all experienced this last three years.
-Pretty much all around the globe, every family, parent, child, teacher and caregiver has faced challenges and ethical dilemmas that most were largely unprepared for.
+Parents and teachers have identified regressions in the child’s ability to identify and name emotions following the many language and social changes.
+In addition to impairment of visual information, masks can muffle speech making auditory processing more difficult.
+Even with neurotypical children who don’t already have sensory processing or other neurological challenges, this has still been the case.
+While being even more challenging and often overwhelming for the neurodivergent children who are often already very stretched to process communications especially in social or public situations.

 What insights can I bring to this topic?